All Products

 If you set the weight of an endpoint to 0, Global Accelerator stops distributing network traffic to the endpoint.
 Proceed with caution.

-You can click + Add Endpoint to add more endpoints.
-You can create up to four endpoints in each endpoint group.
-If you want to add more endpoints, go to the Quota Management page and increase the quota.
-For more information, see Manage GA quotas.
+You can click + Add Endpoint to add multiple endpoints.
+You can add up to four endpoints.
+To add more endpoints, increase the quota in Quota Center.
+For more information, see Manage Global Accelerator quotas.

 Preserve Client IP

-If you enable this feature, the backend server can obtain client IP addresses.
-For more information, see Preserve client IP addresses.
+If you enable this feature, backend servers can retrieve the source IP addresses of clients.
+For more information, see Preserve client source IP.

 Traffic Distribution Ratio